hagiwaratakayuki/ReadReadme/README.md

 ## Limitation

-Expect php, it need import context(ex. require('foobar') and select foobar).
+- Expect php, it need import context(ex. require('foobar') and select foobar).
+- Can not detect instans's class